rituvesh/course-jpms/10-jdeps/README.md

 ### Dependencies

 **Experiment with `jdeps`** to list dependencies of the monitor application.
-Start with `jdeps9 --module-path mods:libs --module monitor` and take it from there.
+Start with `jdeps --module-path mods:libs --module monitor` and take it from there.
-Look into the options `-recursive`, `-summary` and those to filter dependencies
+Look into the options `-recursive`, `-summary` and the options to filter dependencies.

 ### Internal APIs